Aider-AI/aider/docs/repomap.md

 Mapping out the repo like this provides some key benefits:

   - GPT can see classes, methods and function signatures from everywhere in the repo.
 This alone may give it enough context to solve many tasks.
 For example, it can probably figure out how to use the API exported from a module just based on the details shown in the map.
-  - If it needs to see more code, GPT can use the map to figure out by itself which files it needs to look at.
-GPT will then ask to see these specific files, and `aider` will automatically add them to the chat context (with user approval).
+  - If it needs to see more code, GPT can use the map to figure out by itself which files it needs to look at in more detail.
+GPT will then ask to see these specific files, and `aider` will automatically add them to the chat context.

-Of course, for large repositories even just the repo map might be too large for the context window.
-Aider solves this problem by analyzing the full repo map using a graph ranking algorithm.
+Of course, for large repositories the full repo map might be too large for GPT's context window.
-By examining which files reference classes and functions in other files, aider can determine the most important portions of the repo map.
+Aider solves this problem by sending just the **most relevant** portions of the repo map.
-Aider builds the repo map by
+It does this by analyzing the full repo map using a graph ranking algorithm, using a graph where each source file is a node and edges connect files which have dependencies.
-selecting the most important parts of the codebase which will fit into the token budget assigned by the user
+Aider optimizes the repo map by selecting the most important parts of the codebase which will fit into the token budget assigned by the user
 (via the `--map-tokens` switch, which defaults to 1k tokens).

-In the sample map above, we're not seeing *every* class, method and function in both files.
+The sample map above doesn't contain *every* class, method and function from both files.
-The map only includes the most important identifiers, the ones which are most often referenced by other portions of the code.
+It only includes the most important identifiers, the ones which are most often referenced by other portions of the code.
 These are the key piece of context that GPT needs to know to understand the overall codebase.

 ## Using tree-sitter to make the map